gwlim/Fast-Path-LEDE-OpenWRT/README.md

 New images rebased on OpenWrt 19 (Trunk) goto DEC-2018-BETA (not every router is there currently)

+Although it is label BETA but I find it as stable as Openwrt 17

 Why?
 ----

 OpenWrt 17 is too old and the ath10k drivers are slow, too much effort will be required to backport the massive kernel changes

 Rebasing the patches is easier

+I have tested improved performance on the updated ath10k drivers.

 What is inside?
 ---------------